Squeezing equivalence of quantum harmonic oscillators under different frequency modulations: Applications

 \subsection{Squeezing equivalence taking into account minimization of the intermediary mean energy}

 In the more general context of processes in which the initial and final populations are not the same, it can be useful to analyze the minimization of the mean energy in the intermediary interval, because large transient energies can lead to anharmonic effects \cite{Chen-PRA-2010, Huang-Chaos-2020}.
-Since the quasi-optimal $\rho_{\text{int}}(t)$ that minimizes the mean energy is know (for a detailed discussion, see Ref. \cite{Chen-PRA-2010}), then the Ermakov-Pinney equation \eqref{eq:equação de Ermakov-Pinney} can be used to determine the frequency $\omega_{\text{int}}(t)$ that minimizes the intermediary mean energy.
+Since the quasi-optimal $\rho_{\text{int}}(t)$ that minimizes the mean energy is know (note that the conditions $\rho_{\text{int}}(t)|_{t=\tau}=\delta$ and $\dot{\rho}_{\text{int}}(t)|_{t=\tau}=\epsilon$ do not modify the parameter $\rho_{\text{int}}(t)$, found in Ref. \cite{Chen-PRA-2010}, that minimizes the mean energy), then the Ermakov-Pinney equation \eqref{eq:equação de Ermakov-Pinney} can be used to determine the frequency $\omega_{\text{int}}(t)$ that minimizes the intermediary mean energy.
 The quasi-optimal $\rho_{\text{int}}(t)$ can be written as \cite{Chen-PRA-2010}

 where